arc-language/arc-lang/parser/PACKAGE.md

 	// ExitGenericArgs is called when exiting the genericArgs production.
 	ExitGenericArgs(c *GenericArgsContext)

-	// ExitGtClose is called when exiting the gtClose production.
-	ExitGtClose(c *GtCloseContext)

 	// ExitTypeList is called when exiting the typeList production.
 	ExitTypeList(c *TypeListContext)